godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Notice how the arrows follow the rotation of the object on the left, which looks exactly the same as the 3D example for local space.

-.. note:: You can change between local and world space modes by pressing T or the little cube button
+.. note:: You can change between local and world space modes by pressing :kbd:`T` or the little cube button
           when you have a :ref:`Spatial <class_Spatial>` based node selected.

 .. image:: img/LocalSpaceExampleGizmo.png